newrelic/nri-prometheus/README.md

 For documentation about how to use it please refer to [New Relic's documentation website](https://docs.newrelic.com/docs/new-relic-prometheus-openmetrics-integration-kubernetes).

+Find out more about Prometheus and New Relic in [this blog post](https://blog.newrelic.com/product-news/how-to-monitor-prometheus-metrics/).

 ## Development

 This integration requires having a Kubernetes cluster available to deploy & run